 Supplies Needed: 21 Solo Cups for Each team

 How to Play – Split your players up into teams.
-Each team will need 21 Solo Cups to stack.
-The kids will have one minute to unstack the cups and create a pyramid then restack the cups back into each other again.
+Each team will need 21 plastic cups to stack.
+The kids will have one minute to unstack the cups and create a pyramid then restack the cups back into a single stack again.

 The player with the quickest time to complete the challenge wins for their team.